cedaesca/urlshortener/readme.md

 ## Shorten URL's

 Use the `create` static method to shorten a given URL.
-This method receives the request as argument and returns an instance of the model if was successfully created or false if not.
+This method receives the request as argument and returns an instance of the model if was successfully created or false if not:

 ````php
 URLShortener::create(Request $request);